anhnguyendepocen/probability-and-statistics/Introduction.md

 + Interpret Data

 Process of statistics starts when we identify a group of objects we want to study which is called the **Population**.
 For example
-+ Public opinion oh death penalty
++ Public opinion on death penalty
 + How population of mice react to a certain chemical
 + Average price of an apartment with 1 bedroom in Mumbai